DataDog/documentation/layouts/shortcodes/observability_pipelines/destination_env_vars/datadog_archives.md

 Enter the AWS Access key ID and AWS secret access key for the S3 archive bucket you created earlier.
-You select your Datadog API key in the next step, when you install the Worker.